masonwyatt23/policy-summarizer/replit.md

   - Optimized policy header, agent signature, and all section spacing for compact layout
   - Enhanced subheader styling to be more compact with smaller fonts and reduced spacing
   - Streamlined overall PDF design to fit brief summaries on one page while maintaining professionalism
+  - Completely redesigned PDF layout with flexbox structure for proper page utilization
+  - Made client/policy header box significantly smaller (reduced padding from 10px to 6px)
+  - Increased summary content font size to 14px with better line spacing (1.7) for improved readability
+  - Implemented proper footer positioning using margin-top: auto to push footer to bottom of page
+  - Summary content now expands to fill available space with flex: 1 for better page utilization
+  - Reduced client logo size from 60px to 40px height for more compact header appearance

 ## Changelog
 - July 01, 2025.
 Initial setup